dy24703/PoW_Hardfork/README.md

 through a PoW change at a given point in time.

 ## Specialized hardware makers with products near end of life
-If an specialized hardware maker has made investments in hardware that is nearing obsolescence by the creation of more efficient hardware, they would actually benefit from a PoW change.
+If a specialized hardware maker has made investments in hardware that is nearing obsolescence, by the creation of more efficient hardware, they would actually benefit from a PoW change.